nerdynetco/website/README.md

 # Nerdy Network

-**Nerdy Network** is a builder-focused social platform for college students - think GitHub + Twitter + Hogwarts for student builders.
-It's where students log their daily progress, compete in house challenges, and build in public together.
+**Nerdy Network** is a builder-focused social platform for nerds - think GitHub + Twitter + Hogwarts for builders.
+It's where nerds log their daily progress, compete in house challenges, and build in public together.

 ## What is Nerdy Network?